jquense/yup/README.md

 Yup
 =======================

 a js object schema validation.
-The api and style is definately inspired by/stolen from [Joi](https://github.com/hapijs/joi) which is an amazing library but generally too big and feature rich for my browser validation needs.
+The api and style is heavily inspired by [Joi](https://github.com/hapijs/joi), which is an amazing library but generally too big and feature rich for my client use.
 Yup is a lean lib in the same spirit without the fancy features.
 You can use it on the server as well, but in that case you might as well just use Joi.

+Yup is also a little less opinionated than joi, allowing for custom validation and transformations.
+It also allows "stacking" conditions via `when` for properties taht depend on more than one other sibling property.

 ## Usage